 You need to supply values for all of the function's required arguments.
 Type a value into the argument space, or drag a data field or function over the placeholder.

 Formulas are used in several areas besides the report design: custom sorts and groups, drilldowns, conditional formatting for cells and charts, and custom crosstab fields, to name a few.
-In every area where you can use a formula you can click on a formula icon to open a Formula Editor window.
+In every area where you can use a formula you can click on a Formula Editor icon to open a Formula Editor window.
 These areas may require a specific type of data to be returned from the formula.
 Some built-in functions, such as aggregates, may be unavailable.
 Consult the relevant topic for the specifics.

 Formulas which reference data fields or cells, with the exception of aggregate functions, should be in the same report section as the reference data.
 Detail sections repeat for every data field, group sections repeat for every group, and page sections repeat for every page.
 Since most formulas expect only one reference value, and not repeated values, referencing a repeated field or cell from outside of its section can return irregular data.
 Formulas need to repeat alongside their reference values.
 Aggregate functions are the exception since they are designed to evaluate once for a group of data.
 For more information, see Sections.

 Manual Formula Entry

 You have the option of typing in your functions, data fields, parameters, and cell references manually.
 Use the following formatting guidelines.